-After a disaster, you and your family should be prepared to be on your own for at least 7 days.
+After a disaster, you and your family should be prepared to be on your own for at least seven days.
 In some emergencies, such as pandemic influenza, you may need to prepare for a week or more.
 First responders in the field will be busy and may not be able to provide immediate care to all who need it.

 NOAA Hazard Alert Radios

 NOAA Hazard Alert Radios are an important tool in emergency preparedness.
 A Hazard Alert Radio that has S.A.M.E.
 (Specific Area Message Encoding) technology can be programed for the jurisdiction you live in.
 The SAME code for Harford County is 24025.
-Once a radio is properly programed, its owner will receive all National Weather Service (NWS) watches, advisories, and warnings that are issued for that respective jurisdiction.
+Once a radio is properly programed, its owner will receive all National Weather Service (NWS) watches, advisories, and warnings that are issued for their jurisdiction.
 These radios also provide continuous weather information directly from the nearest National Weather Service forecast office.

-A NOAA Hazard Alert Radio can broadcast official NWS forecasts, watches, advisories, warnings, and other hazard information 24 hours a day, 7 days a week.
+A NOAA Hazard Alert Radio can broadcast official NWS forecasts, watches, advisories, warnings, and other hazard information 24 hours a day, seven days a week.
 Severe weather can often strike quickly, even during the early morning hours.
 An tone alert from a Hazard Alert Radio can mean the difference between life and death.
 DES strongly recommends residents to buy a Hazard Alert Radio.
 Just like a smoke detector, this radio can save your life.

 Citizens with access and/or functional needs